exosphere-project/exosphere/contributing.md

 ## Quick Start for New Contributors

+New contributors, please check with a project maintainer before attempting to solve an issue of weight 5 or higher.

 This assumes familiarity with a git-based contribution workflow on platforms like GitHub.
 If you have never done that, or you are stuck for any other reason, ask for guidance [in our chat](https://matrix.to/#/#exosphere-dev:matrix.org).
 We're happy to help.

 Exosphere is hosted on [gitlab.com](https://gitlab.com), a service that is similar to GitHub in many ways.
 One difference is that a code contribution on GitLab is called a _merge request (MR)_ instead of a _pull request (PR)_, but the concept and workflow is exactly the same.